ponylang/pony-tutorial/content/types/classes.md

     _hunger_level = 42
 ```

 Here we have two classes, because the `Hawk` class defines no constructors, a default constructor with zero arguments called `create` is generated.
-The `Owl` defines it's own constructor that sets the `_hunger_level`.
+The `Owl` defines its own constructor that sets the `_hunger_level`.

 When constructing instances of classes that have zero-argument constructors, they can be constructed with just the class name:
 ```pony